joti/BGAScraping/README.md

 ## Prerequisites

-The script uses Chrome as browser.
+The script is prepared for use with the Chrome browser.
 Install 'Chrome for Testing' to avoid problems with automatic updates of the browser.<br/>
 Install the Selenium package for python.
 To do web scraping, we need a webdriver.
-Fortunately, the current version of Selenium gets the correct Chromedriver for us at runtime.<br/><br/>
+Fortunately, the current version of Selenium gets the correct Chromedriver for us at runtime.<br/>

 Rename conf_priv_example.yml to conf_priv.yml and specify the path where your 'Chrome for Testing' is located.
 In conf_priv.yml you also need to set your BGA username and password so that the script can access the data on BGA.